 Local black churches in the community decided to take charge when southern states would not pay all black students to go to high school up north.
 Black churches came together united in their goal to see that their children obtain a higher education.
 The black community began raising money to invest in building their own schools for their children.
 This was done through many contributions made from several black church congregations in Amelia County.
 In the 1930's and 1940's African American communities raising money to build their own schools became a movement.
 One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah I. Wilkinson pastored.
-Raymond's father invested money from the black church community to build and establish the first black high schools in Amelia County, Virginia.
-Reverend Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they thrived.
+In 1933, Rev. Isaiah I. Wilkinson raised money along with the black church community to build and establish the first black high school in Amelia County, Virginia named Russell Grove High School.
+Because of his father Rev. Isaiah I. Wilkinson contribution in establishing a school, Raymond and his younger siblings were able to stay in Amelia County.
+Rev. Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they could thrive.

-Russell Grove High School in 1940 was the only black high school in Amelia County, Virginia.
+Rev. R.R.
+Wilkinson's father Rev. Isaiah I. Wilkinson help establish Russell Grove High School in 1933 which was the only black high school in Amelia County, Virginia.
 The Wilkinsons teacher Mabel Patterson taught Raymond and four of his siblings at this high school.